joyful-art/joyful-art.github.io/_posts/2020-07-08-Adjusting_the_pump_settings.md

 ![](/images/tidepool_january_2019.jpg "Januray Glucose Data")

 This graph shows how off I was from the desirable targets, and how the estimated A1c was 7.7% which was accurate.
 My last A1c was back in November 2019, and it was exactly 7.7%.
-Since I was always running high and Auto Mode is not optimal for pregnancy targets, I decided to check if my basal rate and insulin to carb ratio were correct.
-I did some minor changes to my basal rate by observing the behavior of my glucose after two hours of every meal and overnight.
-In my case, the basal was right since I did not have hypoglycemia or hyperglycemia due to the basal rate.
+Having a visualization of my numbers made me realized how bad I was doing in the past few months.
+In my opinion, this is the first step towards lowering your A1c, awareness.